-As regard to some of the Company's products, technological feasibility may occur only when the Company's clinical trials succeed and following receipt of approval from the U.S. Food and Drug Administration (the FDA).
-Sometimes the costs incurred between the successful completion of the product's development and successful clinical trials, and the time the product is ready for sale are immaterial, so that in reality all of the development costs will be recognized in profit or loss as incurred.
+With regard to some of the Company's products, technological feasibility may occur only after the Company receives approval from the U.S. Food and Drug Administration (the FDA).
+Sometimes the costs incurred between the successful completion of the product's development and successful clinical trials, and the time the product is ready for sale are immaterial, so that in reality all of the development costs might be recognized in profit or loss as incurred.

-The capitalized expenditure includes the cost of materials, direct labor and overhead costs that are directly attributable to developing the asset for its intended use.
-Other development expenditure is recognized in profit or loss as incurred.
+Any capitalized expenditure includes the cost of materials, direct labor and other related costs that are directly attributable to developing the asset for its intended use.
+Other development expenditures are recognized in profit or loss as incurred.